xxradar/AutoDockerSwarm/README.md

-# Auto creating DOCKER SWARM clusters and running services
+# Auto creating DOCKER SWARM clusters on virtualbox and running services

 This small project focuses on creating docker nodes, initialize docker swarm, creating a sample web service and traffic generation.
 The examples adds advanced features like labels, attachable overlays, etc ... to make it a little more advanced.